 Sky's satellite covers 98% of the UK.
 It's previously been tricky to sort out for those who live in flats, though communal or mini dishes are often available and there's now a smoother ordering process in place.

-The vast majority should also have access to BT TV, which uses Youview through Freeview: take a look at the Freeview coverage checker to check.
+BT's network now reaches over 90% of the UK so the vast majority should also have access to BT TV, which uses Youview through Freeview.
+Take a look at the Freeview coverage checker to be sure though.

 Some BT TV services are only available to customers who also take BT Infinity broadband, such as:

 - BT Sport Ultra HD

 - Sky Sports 1 and 2 SD and HD channel packs

 - Multiroom viewing via an extra mini box

 Infinity is available to more than 85% of homes in the UK, with about 40,000 more being added every week - check availability using the postcode tool below.

 Virgin TV is more limited: just over 50% of households can access it, mostly in and around the bigger cities.
 There are some small holes in this network though, so it's worth using the postcode checker below.